All Episodes

 She doesn't like it.

-And Aaron Burnett, CNN, got hold of her and asked her about it.
+And Erin Burnett, CNN, got hold of her and asked her about it.

-She said, when we're talking about whether Obamacare is the problem here, you're saying you've gone through the whole market.
+And she said, when we're talking about whether Obamacare is the problem here, you're saying you've gone through the whole market, the exchanges with Obamacare, the plans available outside of Obamacare.

 Everybody apparently liked their plans.